What We Do

 - Natural Toxin Residue - Tests human and animal feed products for the presence of naturally occurring chemicals capable of causing illness.

 - Pesticide Formulations - Determines compliance of pesticide products truth in labeling through the analysis of retail and restricted use pesticides.

 - Forensic Analysis - Analyzes samples collected during investigations for regulatory enforcement.

 The State Agricultural Laboratory provides for the mandatory certification of laboratories providing agricultural laboratory services to agencies and departments of this state or its political subdivisions, including those laboratories that are a part of a state agency or department or a political subdivision of this state.
+If your laboratory is interested in certification by the State Agricultural Laboratory, please visit our Laboratory Certification page.
 You can see a list of currently certified labs here: SAL Certified Labs

 Scientists from the State Agricultural Laboratory (SAL) are certified by the U.S. Food and Drug Administration (FDA) as Laboratory Evaluation Officers (LEOs).
 As such they provide FDA mandated audits and inspections of dairy testing laboratories which provide certain types of testing.
 When compliance is reached, the laboratories achieve Approved status for such testing.
 You can see a list of all labs which are currently approved by the SAL LEOs here: SAL Approved Labs